ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   Read [Consistency in a Globally Distributed System](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system) to learn more about why global database modeling is more efficient this way.

-* When creating a compare-exchange item in a cluster-wide transaction, a Raft consensus is required from the nodes in the database group.
+* When creating a compare-exchange item a Raft consensus is required from the nodes in the database group.
   Externally replicating such data is problematic as the target database may reside within a cluster that is in an unstable state where Raft decisions cannot be made.
 In such a state, the compare-exchange item will not be persisted in the target database.